Loyola: A First-Year Retreat in the Ignatian Tradition

-Inspired by St. Ignatius’ own story of meeting his best friends in college, Loyola is a Catholic weekend retreat welcoming all students in their first year at Georgetown who want to deepen their friendships and grow in their faith.
-Activities will include Jesuit and student reflections, small group discussions on topics related to first-year student life, great food and great company!
+Inspired by St. Ignatius’ own story of meeting his best friends in college, Loyola is a Catholic retreat welcoming all students in their first year at Georgetown who want to meet new friends and grow in their faith.
+Activities will include online Jesuit and student reflections, bonding with friends, time for personal prayer and more!

 Who: First year and transfer undergraduate students

 When: Oct.
 2-3, 2020.

 We are planning a variety of activities from Friday evening, Oct.
 2 through Saturday evening, Oct.
 3 including Zoom sessions with Jesuits, chaplains and student leaders – but don’t worry – we will not be on Zoom the whole time!!
 There will be lots of ways to connect with new friends.